-Use bookmarks to share insights and build stories in Power BI (Preview)
+Create bookmarks in Power BI Desktop to share insights and build stories

-Using bookmarks in Power BI you can capture the currently configured view of a report page, including filtering and the state of visuals, and later go back to that state by simply selecting that saved bookmark.
+With bookmarks in Power BI Desktop, you capture the currently configured view of a report page, including filtering and the state of visuals.
+Later, you can go back to that state by selecting the saved bookmark.

 There are many uses for bookmarking.
-You can use them to keep track of your own progress in creating reports (bookmarks are easy to add, delete, and rename), and you can create bookmarks to build a PowerPoint-like presentation that steps through bookmarks in order, thereby telling a story with your report.
-There may be other uses, too, based on how you think bookmarks could best be used.
+For example, you can use bookmarks to keep track of your own progress in creating reports (bookmarks are easy to add, delete, and rename) and you can create bookmarks to build a PowerPoint-like presentation that steps through bookmarks in order, thereby telling a story with your report.

-To use bookmarks, select the View ribbon, then select the box for Bookmarks Pane.
+To use bookmarks, select the View tab from the Power BI Desktop ribbon, then select Bookmarks Pane.

 When you create a bookmark, the following elements are saved with the bookmark: